 Anna has released her debut solo album DREAM, featuring Musical Direction by Guy Simpson and new arrangements by Tony award winning orchestrator Jason Carr.

-Recently, Anna played the role of Laura Fairlie in the first revival of Andrew Lloyd Webber's THE WOMAN IN WHITE at the Charing Cross Theatre, London, from November 2017 to February 2018.
+Recently, Anna played the role of Laura Fairlie in the first revival of Andrew Lloyd Webber's THE WOMAN IN WHITE at the Charing Cross Theatre, London.

-During 2016 and 2017, Anna played the role of Eliza Doolittle in the 60th anniversary Opera Australia/Gordon Frost co-production of MY FAIR LADY, directed by Dame Julie Andrews, with seasons at the Sydney Opera House, then in Brisbane and Melbourne, with a return to Sydney in August 2017.
+Anna played the role of Eliza Doolittle in the 60th anniversary Opera Australia/Gordon Frost co-production of MY FAIR LADY, directed by Dame Julie Andrews, with seasons at the Sydney Opera House, then an Australian tour.

-She received the 2017 HELPMANN AWARD for Best Female Actor in a Musical for her role as Eliza Doolittle in MY FAIR LADY, and has also been nominated for a GREEN ROOM AWARD for the same role.
+She received the 2017 HELPMANN AWARD for Best Female Actor in a Musical for her role as Eliza Doolittle in MY FAIR LADY.

 Where it began...